lamaplays/lamaplays.github.io/about.md

 Hi, welcome here

 I'm Lama, I like to build software and AI pipelines.
 I'm a huge advocate for life-long learning so I'm constantly seeking opportunities to develop my skills and learn. i did a BSc in computer science.
 I'm a curious soul and I aspire to be come a researcher in my field.
+I also LOVE to read, send me the title of your favorite books and I will share mine :)

 here are my projects:
 - [medPic- medicine recognition + RAG (my senior year project)](https://github.com/lamaplays/medPic)